 Roundtables are where we get to hear from multiple experts on either a subject matter or a recently published book.
 These collections of essays allow for detailed debates and discussions from a variety of viewpoints so that we can deeply explore a given topic or book.

-In this roundtable, our contributors review Peter Eicher’s book Raising the Flag, which looks at the lives of America’s first diplomats.
+In this roundtable, our contributors review Mira Rapp-Hooper’s book “Shields of the Republic,” which looks at America’s alliances — past, present, and future.

 In this roundtable, our contributors review Daniel Byman’s book “Road Warriors: Foreign Fighters in the Armies of Jihad,” which provides a sweeping history of jihadist foreign fighters from Afghanistan in the 1980s to the civil war in Syria.